harel-coffee/OmicLearn-auto/docs/HOW-TO:-Using.md

 ### Data Selection

 After uploading the data, the data will be displayed within the OmicLearn window and can be explored.
-The dropdown menu `Subset` allows you to specify a subset of data based on values within a comma.
+The dropdown menu `Subset` allows you to specify a subset of data based on values within a column.
 This way, you can exclude data that should not be used at all.
+An example use case could be that you collected data from different sites and want to exclude a site.

 ![Subset](https://user-images.githubusercontent.com/49681382/106892179-c0f4ea00-66fc-11eb-90bb-53595e8dc124.png)

 _**Figure 5:** Example usage for `Subset` section_

-Within `Features,` you should select the target column.
+Within `Features`, you should select the target column.
 This refers to the variable that the classifier should be able to distinguish.
 As we are performing a binary classification task, there are only two options for the outcome of the classifier.
 By assigning multiple values to a class, multiple combinations of classifications can be tested.

 ![Classification target](https://user-images.githubusercontent.com/49681382/106891533-dd445700-66fb-11eb-8c42-322bdcbea432.png)